Bulli Bai case

 The Bulli Bai case related to an online mock auction of Muslim women in India.
 Photos of prominent Muslim journalists and activists were uploaded on the Bulli Bai app without their permission where they were auctioned virtually.
 Like Sulli Deals, the app did not actually sell anyone, but harassed and humiliated these women.
 The app has been removed from the Internet platform GitHub, where it was hosted, following outrage over the app.

 The police investigating the case, have found that the creators of the app identify as "Trads" (stands for "traditionalists”), who promote genocide against minorities.

 Background

-On 4 July 2021 several Muslim women pictures were posted on Twitter as "deal of the day".
-After which several accounts started speaking against the Sulli Deals app which was hosted on GitHub as an "open-source project."
+On 4 July 2021, several Muslim women pictures were posted on Twitter as "deal of the day", after which several accounts started speaking against the Sulli Deals app which was hosted on GitHub as an "open-source project."
 After multiple complaints, GitHub took the app down and suspended the "Sulli Deals" account which hosted the app.
 Delhi Police investigated the matter and did not make any arrests in the Sulli Deals case until end of 2021.
-In January 2022 Delhi police claimed to have arrested the creator of Sulli Deals from Indore Madhya Pradesh.
+In January 2022, the Delhi police claimed to have arrested the creator of Sulli Deals from Indore, Madhya Pradesh.